 You may ask if this formula passed the test in real business and what results it provided.
 We discovered positive impact of this formula among dozens of large and medium-sized businesses in various industries.
 For several years, we executed the Financial UX Design methodology based on this formula with 70+ clients, as well as our own company.
 Using this formula in the development of the UXDA agency ensured incredible results for us personally, as well as for our clients.

 Building its business on this formula, UXDA has become the world's leading financial UX design agency in only four years.
-We received great recognition from banks, financial companies and Fintech startups from 27 countries, which is demonstrated by many awards, client testimonials and an NPS (Net Promoter Score) rate of 81.
-We started from scratch without investments, and, in a couple of years, the agency’s income exceeded one million euros, which usually takes much more time and resources for design firms.
-And all of this without having a geographical advantage through locating offices in Silicon Valley, New York or London!
+We received great recognition from banks, financial companies and Fintech startups from 27 countries, which is demonstrated by many awards, client testimonials and an high customer engagement with an NPS (Net Promoter Score) rate of 81.
+We started from scratch without investment funds, and, in a couple of years, the agency’s income exceeded one million euros, which usually takes much more time and resources for design firms.
+And all of this without having a geographical advantage through locating offices in Silicon Valley, New York or London.